menu

 Hughes is a very small city located in the state of Arkansas.
 With a population of 1,012 people and just one neighborhood, Hughes is the 196th largest community in Arkansas.

-Hughes is a blue-collar town, with 45.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hughes is generally considered to be a blue-collar town.
+45.60% of the Hughes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hughes is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hughes who work in maintenance occupations (15.11%), office and administrative support (12.09%), and sales jobs (6.87%).

 One downside of living in Hughes is that it can take a long time to commute to work.
 In Hughes, the average commute to work is 38.20 minutes, which is quite a bit higher than the national average.